michaelspikes85/README-Generator/README.md

 # README Generator

-node.js console questionaire to build a README.md
+Simple Node.js console questions to generate a README.md

 # Table of Contents